SonaSimon42/ASR_Audio_Lottery/README.md

   * We also experiment layerwise pruning to obtain informtaion rich winning tickets of the model.

   * In the LTH Confomer code, we incoporate this by modifying just the [pruning_utils.py](https://github.com/SonaSimon42/ASR_Audio_Lottery/blob/main/Layerwise%20Pruning/pruning_utils.py) file (lines 20-42).
-We divide the prunable layers of the conformar model into three sets namely initial, middle and final layers.
-We then invoke ***l1unstructured*** with different pruning amounts for each set.
+We divide the prunable layers of the conformer model into three sets namely initial, middle and final layers.
+We then invoke ***prune.l1unstructured*** with different pruning amounts for each set.
 We define these prune amounts to be {1.1, 1, 0.9} times the prune_percentage(d) for {initial, middle, final} layers repectively, so that a total d% is pruned from the entire model.

-  * Layerwise pruning help us to avoid noisy information by pruning more in the initial layer and focus on more rich information by pruning less in towards the final layers.
+  * Layerwise pruning help us to avoid noisy information by pruning more in the initial layer and obtain information rich parameters by pruning less in towards the final layers.

 ## Reference